onap/archived-cli/docs/user_guide.rst

 Command usage guide
 -------------------
-Following document provides the help message for list of command's supported in this release.
+Following document provides the help message and samples for commands supported in this release.

 .. toctree::
    :maxdepth: 1

    cmd_help.rst
+   cmd_sample.rst